 It seems like such a simple thing, but your grip strength matters a lot in performing daily tasks.
 You need good grip strength in order to carry bags, lift kids, lift weights, climb walls, shoveling dirt, hitting a bat, and so much more.
 We don’t realize how important this function is until we are afflicted with a condition that affects our grip strength.

 One of these conditions is gout.
 Gout is caused by the accumulation of uric acid in the blood.
-These uric acid crystals can accumulate and then harden causing a very painful gout attack.
-The most commonly affected joint is the toe, but it can also affect other areas like the ankles, knees, elbows, wrists and fingers.
+These uric acid crystals may accumulate and then harden causing a very painful gout attack.
+The most commonly affected joint is the toe, but it may also affect other areas like the ankles, knees, elbows, wrists and fingers.

 If you have gout around your wrists and fingers, you may have a weaker grip too.
-Again, something as simple as a grip can be a huge indicator of our overall health.
-In fact, grip strength can tell a lot about a patient’s health condition such as their upper limb function, bone mineral density, sleep problems, and malnutrition.
+Again, something as simple as a grip may be a huge indicator of our overall health.
+In fact, grip strength may tell a lot about a patient’s health condition such as their upper limb function, bone mineral density, sleep problems, and malnutrition.

 How Is Grip Strength Measured?